Providers Configuration

 Important Notes

-- Model Selection: Always use the correct prefix based on the mode you're using
+- Model Selection: Use the same model prefix regardless of the mode you're using